Questions

 Can I do it?

-Yes, we don’t care who you are, while jitsu can look brutal, and it can be, it uses the attackers energy to our advantage.
+Yes, we don’t care who you are, while jitsu can look brutal, and it can be, it uses the attacker’s energy to our advantage.
 We will teach you many different techniques to defend yourself from a range of attacks, then you can pick and choose your favourites as they work for you.

 Is it fun?

 Yes, we like to think so, but it does depend on your idea of fun.
-Come try it for free, and if you don’t like it, at least then you know that and hopefully in that two hours you will have learnt a little.
+Come try it for free, and if you don’t like it, at least then you know that and hopefully in those two hours you will have learnt a little.

 Does it cost a lot and where do my monies go?